asmipulgam/Geo-Distributed-HealthCare-Database-System/frontend/README.md

 Screens

-1) Admin -> Able to add new data.
+1) AdminAdd -> Able to add new data.
 Todo: View all regions data, delete a data
 2) Agent -> View all data of that particular region.
 Todo: Ability to delete data
 3) CustomerData -> Just View Customer Info
 4) ErrorPage -> Generic Page for invalid URL